This post has been updated on June 15, 2020; for the most up-to-date information on Dynamics 365 offers, see Microsoft offers.

 Over the past weeks, Microsoft has mobilized global teams to support communities and organizations affected by the COVID-19 crisis.
 The Microsoft Dynamics 365 and Microsoft Power Platform teams are working closely with organizations on the front lines of the crisis—including governments, healthcare providers, nonprofits, and schools and universities.
 We are also focusing efforts to ensure your business has the digital capabilities to maintain business continuity and stability, to the best ability possible, while keeping employees safe and healthy.

 And we are hearing from organizations across industries and around the world that have an immediate need for cloud solutions to rapidly respond to quickly changing needs using custom apps and automated solutions, support remote workers, and engage customers in need.
-As such, we are providing offers and support to rapidly ramp up in these areas:
+As such, we are providing support to rapidly ramp up in these areas:

 Coordinate and automate emergency responses